The Jarrow March a Communities Fight to Work

 Many of the marchers have become anonymous over time, with only the leaders remembered by name.
 In 2016, film maker Gary Wilkinson commemorated the 80th anniversary of the Jarrow Crusade with a documentary, interviewing relatives of the marchers and those involved with the ‘Who Were the Marchers?’ project at three schools in Jarrow.

 The historians Malcolm Pearce and Geoffrey Stewart suggest that the success of the Jarrow march lay in the future; it “helped to shape [post-Second World War] perceptions of the 1930s”, and thus paved the way to social reform.
-According to Vernon, it planted the idea of social justice into the minds of the middle classes.
+According to Vernon, it planted the idea of social justice in the minds of the middle classes.
 “Ironically and tragically,” Vernon says, “it was not peaceful crusading, but the impetus of rearmament which brought industrial activity back to Jarrow”.

-Ellen Wilkinson published an account of Jarrow’s travails in her final book, The Town that was Murdered (1939).
+Ellen Wilkinson published an account of Jarrow’s travails in her final book, The Town That Was Murdered (1939).
 “Jarrow’s plight”, she wrote, “is not a local problem.
 It is the symptom of a national evil”.

 Support Labour Heartlands